AmadeusITGroup/RedisCache/README.md

 ## Requirements

 Of course you need a Redis server installed.
 By default, the decorator will connect to `localhost:6379` with no password, using the database number `0`.
-This can be changed with parametrs given to the `RedisCache` object.
+This can be changed with parameters given to the `RedisCache` object.

 ## Usage of the RedisCache class

+### RedisCache class

 To avoid having too many connections to the Redis server, it is best to create only one instance of this class.

 ```python
 rediscache = RedisCache()
 ```

-### Constructor optional parameters:

 All the parameters for the `RedisCache` constructor are optional.
 Their default value are in `[]`.